Colby Parkinson: Los Angeles Rams

 On March 14, 2024, Parkinson signed a three-year contract with the Los Angeles Rams worth up to $22.5 million.
-In the 2024 season, he finished with 30 receptions for 294 yards and one touchdown.
-In the Divisional Round loss to the Eagles, he had a receiving touchdown.
+In the 2024 season, he played in all 17 regular season games, starting in nine, and finished with 30 receptions for 294 yards.
+Against Green Bay in Week 5, Parkinson caught a career single-game best seven receptions for 52 yards in L.A.'s 24–19 loss.
+Parkinson scored his only touchdown of the season on a 19-yard reception in the Rams' 28–22 victory over New England in Week 11.
+Against Philadelphia in the NFC Divisional Round, he had a receiving touchdown in the Rams' 28–22 loss.